How to Create Single File Deployments in .Net 6 / VS2022

 dotnet publish -p:PublishSingleFile=true -r win-x64 -c Release --self-contained true -p:IncludeNativeLibrariesForSelfExtract=true

-To publish without .NET core runtime, for when the application users already have the runtime installed use this.
+To publish without .NET core runtime, when the application users already have the runtime installed, use this.

 powershell